Swimming Pool (2003 film)

-Swimming Pool is a 2003 erotic thriller film directed by François Ozon and starring Charlotte Rampling and Ludivine Sagnier.
-The plot focuses on a British crime novelist, Sarah Morton, who travels to her publisher's upmarket summer house in Southern France to seek solitude in order to work on her next book.
-However, the arrival of Julie, who claims to be the publisher's daughter, induces complications and a subsequent crime.
+Swimming Pool is a 2003 erotic psychological thriller film co-written and directed by François Ozon and starring Charlotte Rampling and Ludivine Sagnier.
+The plot focuses on a British crime novelist, Sarah Morton (Rampling), who travels to her publisher's upmarket summer house in Southern France to seek solitude in order to work on her next book.
+However, the arrival of Julie (Sagnier), who claims to be the publisher's daughter, induces complications and a subsequent crime.
 Both lead characters are bilingual, and the film's dialogue is a mixture of French and English.

 Swimming Pool premiered at the Cannes Film Festival on 18 May 2003, and was released theatrically in France three days later with a U cinema rating, meaning it was deemed suitable for all ages.
-It was given a limited release in the United States that July and was edited to avoid an NC-17 rating due to its sexual content and nudity.
+It was given a limited theatrical release in the United States that July and was edited to avoid an NC-17 rating due to its sexual content and nudity.
 It was subsequently released in North America on DVD in an unrated cut.

 The film ignited controversy with audiences because of its ambiguous nature and unclear conclusion which can be interpreted in various ways.
 In France many comparisons were made with Jacques Deray's 1969 film La Piscine (The Swimming Pool), starring Romy Schneider and Alain Delon.

 Plot

-Sarah Morton, a middle-aged English mystery author, who has written a successful series of detective novels, is having writer's block that is impeding her next book.
+Sarah Morton, a middle-aged English mystery author based in London, who has written a successful series of detective novels, is experiencing writer's block that is impeding her next book.
 Her publisher, John Bosload, offers her his country house near Lacoste, France, for some rest and relaxation.
 Sarah takes him up on the offer, hinting that she hopes John may visit.
-After becoming comfortable with the run of the spacious, sun-filled house and meeting the groundskeeper, Marcel, Sarah's quietude is disrupted by a young woman claiming to be the publisher's daughter, Julie.
-She shows up late one night explaining that she is taking time off from work herself.
-She eventually tells Sarah that her mother used to be Bosload's mistress, but that he would not leave his family.
+After settling into the spacious, sun-filled house and meeting the groundskeeper, Marcel, Sarah finds her quietude disrupted by a young woman claiming to be John's daughter, Julie.
+She arrives late one night explaining that she is taking time off from work herself.
+She eventually tells Sarah that her mother used to be John's mistress, but that he would not leave his family.

 Julie's sex life consists of one-night stands with various men, and a competition of personalities develops between the two women.
 At first, Sarah regards Julie as a distraction from her writing.
-She uses earplugs to sleep during Julie's noisy nighttime adventures, but develops a voyeuristic fascination with them, abandoning the earplugs during one of Julie's trysts.
+She uses earplugs to sleep during Julie's noisy sexual encounters, but develops a voyeuristic fascination with them, abandoning the earplugs during one of Julie's trysts.
 Sarah sneaks into Julie's room and steals her diary, using it in the novel she is working on.
 The competition comes to the fore when a local waiter, Franck, is involved.
-Julie wants him but he appears to prefer the more mature Sarah, having struck up a relationship with her during her frequent lunches at the bistro.
+Julie is attracted to him, but he appears to prefer the more mature Sarah, having struck up a relationship with her during her frequent lunches at the bistro.